constellationcolon/essayer/_details/public-opinion.md

 It's easy to see why Walter Lippmann gets slammed for flagrant elitism.

-To be sure, *Public Opinion* is one momentous book; which other can claim to not only have coined the term <span class="sc">stereotype</span>, but also the phrase <span class="sc">the manufacture of consent</span>{% sidenote
-%}Referenced variously by {% cite engineering-consent %}, {% cite
-manufacturing-consent %}, {% cite engineering-public %}, amongst others.{%
+To be sure, *Public Opinion* is one momentous book; which other can claim to not only have coined the term {% sc stereotype %}, but also the phrase {% sc the manufacture of consent %}{% sidenote %}Referenced variously by {% cite engineering-consent %}, {% cite manufacturing-consent %}, {% cite engineering-public %}, amongst others.{% endsidenote %}?
-endsidenote %}?
 With fortuitous beginnings he points out that we who live in societies with spheres of influence beyond the direct experience of our 5 senses, must inevitably act on and react to a *mediated* reality, to representations of fickle fidelity to the situation on the ground.

 > Now in any society that is not completely self-contained in its interests
 > and so small that everyone can know all about everything that happens,
 > ideas deal with events that are out of sight and hard to grasp.
 > {% cite public-opinion -L chapter -l 3 %}

 If the situation he wrote of in 1922 seems strangely familiar to our post-2016, filter bubble consciousness, it is probably because the situation has not improved in the slightest (read: it's worse).
-To situate ourselves a little in time, 1922 was right about when the TV was busy getting invented, but it wasn't really until the world had limped through two world wars that the average family had a TV set in their home.
+To situate ourselves a little in time, 1922 was right about when the {% sc TV %} was busy getting invented, but it wasn't really until the world had limped through two world wars that the average family had a {% sc TV %} set in their home.

 So imagine yourself as Lippmann, having 'gone to school in Boston', already writing about such mediation difficulties in an era with just the